 When you have good content, think about methods.
 To boost students’ emotional intelligence in eLearning, we need to associate teaching methods and classroom management flexibly.
 In other words, it requires teaching competence.

 When building a lesson plan, the content should be divided into small parts with clear objectives.
 For example, in the warm-up activity, the teacher holds a game for the class.
 Alternatively, the teacher lets students listen to some baroque music and meditate, or simply asks them about their moods and feelings.
 This way, students can recognize their own emotions.
 In the next parts, the teacher can introduce the lesson, explain clearly every definition with instances, assign particular learning tasks, etc.

 Furthermore, the teacher can develop students’ emotional intelligence in eLearning through teamwork.
 To optimize and actualize eLearning, online learning platforms like Zoom support this feature.
 With the Breakout rooms feature, the teacher (the host) can choose to split all the class members into separate groups automatically or manually.
 Thanks to group discussions, students can raise their EQ productively.
 They can share ideas, and options; communicate with each other; manage conflict; inspire and influence others, etc.

 #3.
 Feedback and Assessment

 “Teaching is a work of art”.
 Apart from the content and methods, feedback and assessment can display that art as well.
 Due to the current learner-centered approach, each teachers’ feedback and assessment aims to develop students.
 In eLearning, it lacks direct interactions, sometimes.
-To fill in this gap, feedback can be shown with funny pictures or emotional icons such as a happy, sad, surprised, angry, or excited face.
+To fill in this gap, feedback can be shown with funny pictures or emotional icons such as happy, sad, surprised, angry, or excited faces.
 You can apply this to show feedback for each students’ answer in an eLearning quiz or game.
 Additionally, you can use the Rating scale (Likert) and Essay questions in ActivePresenter to receive students’ feedback at the end of the lesson.
 They can choose an option to express their feelings or write down their favorite part of the lesson.
 This helps students identify what they are thinking and feeling across eLearning experiences.